JuneWprog/nextjs-tutorial/README.md

 - React Server Components
-server components are rendered exclusively on the server
+Server components are rendered exclusively on the server
 - Client Components
 rendered once on the server and then on the client

 - Rendering lifecycle

+## 10.⚙️ **Params & Streaming**
+- Server Rendering Stragegies
+- generateStaticParams
+- dynamicParams
+- Streaming

+---

 - Server Rendering stragegies:
- - static : generate html when building - default prerender once when build and serve   after build you can find .html in .next/app/
+ - static: generate html when building - default prerender once when build and serve   after build you can find .html in .next/app/
- -  dynamic: generate personalized data (cookie, profile) available at request time and not ahead of time during prerendering.
+ -  Dynamic: Generate personalized data (cookie, profile) that is available at request time and not ahead of time during prerendering.
- Nextjs automatically switches to dynamic rendering for an route while detects dynamic functions / dynamic API
+ Nextjs automatically switches to dynamic rendering for a route while detecting dynamic functions / dynamic API
    - 1. cookies()
    - 2. headers()
    - 3. connection()